NHS-NGS/GeL2MDT/INSTALLATION.md

     gene_storage: Folder for storing genenames results
     bypass_VEP: Boolean; For testing usage, whether or not to byPass VEP
     cip_as_id: Boolean; By default the app uses GeL participant ID as primary ID of a proband.
-This changes the ID to CIP ID
-    all_case_filtering: Boolean; Whether you want the main page to show all results mergedVEP=Boolean; Whether to use merged VEP cache directory with Ensembl and Refseq Transcripts remoteVEP=Boolean; Use if you want to run VEP on another server.
+This changes the ID to CIP ID mergedVEP=Boolean; Whether to use merged VEP cache directory with Ensembl and Refseq Transcripts remoteVEP=Boolean; Use if you want to run VEP on another server.
 The following options all refer to this remote_ip=IP address of remote server